betulgulcen/betulgulcen/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
 - 🔭 I’m currently working on school assignments and personal projects in private repos...
+- 🚀 I am a swift learner for a side project 🚀
 - 🌱 I’m currently a digital marketing manager @ RenRevo & project manager @ 332 Studios
 - 💬 Ask me about anything, I am happy to help :smile:
 - 📫 How to reach me: [Let's get in touch!](https://www.linkedin.com/in/betulgulcen/) or [Discord](https://discord.gg/gwzcBVZJXT)